Antisgoat/mybodyscan/README.md

 3. Generate a private key (Key ID + Team ID) and upload it to Firebase.
 Keep the `.p8` secret outside the repo.
 4. Deploy `public/.well-known/apple-developer-domain-association.txt` so Apple verifies the custom domains.
 5. Flip `APPLE_OAUTH_ENABLED=true` in `.env.local` (and hosting config) only after Firebase confirms the provider is fully configured—the button stays hidden otherwise.

+## Troubleshooting sign-in

+- **Firebase config errors:** The login screen shows “Firebase configuration missing or invalid for this host” when `config/missing-firebase-config` or `auth/api-key-not-valid` bubble up.
+Check `.env.local`, confirm the host appears in Firebase Auth → Authorized domains, and review the missing keys listed in the callout.
+- **Popup blockers:** Google and Apple popups must be allowed.
+If `auth/popup-blocked` fires, the UI toasts “Enable popups to continue sign-in.”
+- **Debug overlay:** Visit `/__debug` (or add `?debug=1`) to view the current Firebase project, allowed hosts, App Check status, visible providers, and signed-in user details.
+The overlay is restricted to development, debug mode, or dev-role accounts.

 ## Developer tooling & scripts